C00ldudeNoonan/Japan-in-the-Pacific/README.md

 # Files
   1. cntry1938** Shape files for the borders in 1938
   2. shipdata.csv - csv of Japanese ships sunk by American Subs
- 3. ne_110m_ocean - Shape files for the oceans
+  3. Geographic features - folder of shapefiles for oceans, rivers, etc
+  4. Territory Shapes - folder of shapefiles for Japan's conquered territory